zambari/ContextMenu.Unity3D/README.md

 Alternatively, if you want to handle right click within a menu, there's also an easy way for that.
 To do so, add a script implementing IContextMenu, to your item, after requesting them from PrefabProxy.
 Normally right click will close current submenu level, but if topmost object under cursor also implements IContextMenu, this behaviour is overridden and new context menu is created

-More examples are in the NestedExample.cs class and ContextMenuTransform.cs
+More examples are in the NestedExample.cs class and ContextMenuTransform.cs NestedExample adds a button using both those ways - providing one menu on normal click, and another (self reference) on right click.

 ## Prefab Provider